cilium/design-cfps/cilium/CFP-18405-eni-ipam-multi-pool-migration.md

 AWS assigns /80 prefixes for IPv6 ENI delegation.
 With the multi-pool allocator, a /80 CIDR can be written directly to `Allocated` and the agent allocates from it locally.
 This is the primary long-term motivation for this migration and is not implementable with the current CRD allocator.

-### Per-Subnet Pod Placement
+### Per-Subnet and Multi-Subnet Pod Placement

-If per-subnet pools are adopted (Key Question 2, Option 2), named pools could be used to control which subnet a pod's IP is drawn from, enabling topology-aware placement without changes to the scheduling layer.
+This CFP uses a single pool named `"default"` for simplicity.
+A future extension could introduce named pools that map to AWS subnet boundaries, allowing policy to control which subnet a pod's IP is drawn from.
+This would enable topology-aware placement (e.g., pinning workloads to a specific availability zone or security domain) without changes to the scheduling layer.

+The pool-to-subnet mapping need not be strictly one-to-one.
+There are use cases where multiple subnets should share a pool (e.g., grouped by a subnet tag filter), so the design should allow a pool to span multiple subnets.
+The exact mapping semantics — whether pools are named by subnet ID, subnet tag, or a user-defined label — should be designed as a standalone CFP once the base migration is in place.